Here's an up-to-date bio that theatres can use in their programs.

 Download Ken's Full Bio

 KEN LUDWIG is an internationally-acclaimed playwright whose work has been performed in more than 30 countries in over 20 languages.
 He has had 6 shows on Broadway and 6 in the West End.
-He has won two Laurence Olivier Awards, two Helen Hayes Awards, the Edgar Award, the SETC Distinguished Career Award, and the Edwin Forrest Award for Services to the Theatre.
+He has won two Laurence Olivier Awards, the Charles MacArthur Award, the Helen Hayes Award, the Edgar Award for Best Mystery from The Mystery Writers of America, the SETC Distinguished Career Award, and the Edwin Forrest Award for Services to the Theatre.
 His plays have been commissioned by the Royal Shakespeare Company and the Bristol Old Vic.
 His first play on Broadway, Lend Me A Tenor, which the New York Times called "one of the two great farces by a living writer," won three Tony Awards and was nominated for nine.
 His other best-known Broadway and West End shows include Crazy For You (5 years on Broadway, Tony and Olivier Award Winner for Best Musical), Moon Over Buffalo, Leading Ladies, Twentieth Century, The Adventures of Tom Sawyer, The Game’s Afoot, The Fox on the Fairway, Midsummer/Jersey, The Three Musketeers, Treasure Island and The Beaux’ Stratagem.

 Stars who have appeared in his plays over the years include Carol Burnett, Lynn Redgrave, Alec Baldwin, Kristin Bell, Joan Collins, Robert Goulet, Mickey Rooney, Hal Holbrook, Dixie Carter, Frank Langella, Anne Heche, Otto Schenk, and Kristin Bell, Tony Shalhoub and Justin Bartha.

-Mr. Ludwig's book How To Teach Your Children Shakespeare was published in June 2013 by Random House, and his work has been published by the Yale Review.
+Mr. Ludwig's book How To Teach Your Children Shakespeare was published in June 2013 by Random House and is now available in paperback, and his work has been published by the Yale Review.